ArCeusJ2000/ArCeusJ2000.github.io/content/Reading_note_SubspaceDB/index.md

 ## Conclusion

 SubspaceDB is comprised of algebraic relational operators that facilitate abundance of actionable analytics such as representative selection, feature selection, dimensionality reduction, neighbourhood, segmental similarity measure, and above all subspace clustering within DBMS.
-DBMSs equipped with these capabilities serve to augment DBMS’s machine learning capability in a seamless manner, obviating the need of separate APIs, external analytic systems or data mining tools.
+DBMSs equipped with these capabilities serve to augment DBMSâ€™s machine learning capability in a seamless manner, obviating the need of separate APIs, external analytic systems or data mining tools.